 While there are greyhound racing tracks in every part of Australia, most racing is concentrated in the eastern states.
-The total number of active greyhound tracks in NSW is 34 and there are 14 in Victoria.
-By comparison, the UK has 22 tracks, Ireland has 16 and the US has eight.
+There are 55 active greyhound tracks in Australia.
+By comparison, the United Kingdom has 22 tracks, Ireland has 16 and the United States has four.

 The greyhound racing industry is financially supported by: